Amy L. Ver Wey, MA RPT

-Accepted insurance plans: BCBS, BCN, Aetna, Cofinity, Priority Health, ASR, Out-of-Network, Private Pay
+Accepted insurance plans: BCBS, BCN, Aetna, Cofinity, Priority Health, ASR, Medicaid, Out-of-Network, Private Pay

 Amy currently has a waitlist for new clients.
-If you would like to inquire about the waitlist, please call her at 616-259-7207.
+If you would like to inquire about the waitlist, please call 616-259-7207.

-Separate from her practice at River City Psychological Services, Amy runs a Trans/Non-Binary Support Group for youth ages 13 through 19 on the second Sunday of every month through the Stand with Trans organization.
-Please email Amy for inquires regarding the group: email@example.com or check out the SwT website for further details by clicking the logo below.
+Separate from her practice at River City Psychological Services, Amy runs a Trans/Non-Binary Support Group for youth ages 13 through 17 on the second Thursday of every month through the Stand with Trans and GR Pride Center organizations.
+Please email Amy for inquires regarding the group: firstname.lastname@example.org or check out the SwT or GRPC websites for further details by clicking one of the logos below.